MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werreportsubmit.md

 ### -param hReportHandle [in]

 A handle to the report.
-This handle is returned by the <a href="/windows/desktop/api/werapi/nf-werapi-werreportcreate">WerReportCreate</a> function.
+This handle is returned by the [WerReportCreate](/windows/desktop/api/werapi/nf-werapi-werreportcreate) function.

 ### -param consent [in]